-Professor Pearson has published approximately 40 articles, including the Stanford Journal of Law, Business & Finance, North Carolina Journal of International Law and Commercial Regulation, and the Review of Banking and Financial Law.
+Professor Pearson has published nearly 50 articles or books, including articles in the Stanford Journal of Law, Business & Finance, North Carolina Journal of International Law and Commercial Regulation, and the Review of Banking and Financial Law.
 He has also published in leading accounting academic publications such as Accounting Horizons, Journal of Accounting Education, and Journal of the American Taxation Association.